fabioz/mu-repo/README.txt

 Commands:

 * mu register repo1 repo2: Registers repo1 and repo2 to be tracked.
-* mu register --all: Marks for all subdirs with .git to be tracked.
+* mu register --all: Registers all subdirs with .git.
 * mu list: Lists the currently tracked repositories.
 * mu set-var git=d:/bin/git/bin/git.exe: Set git location to be used.
 * mu set-var serial=0|1: Set commands to be executed serially or in parallel.
 * mu get-vars: Prints the configuration file.
 * mu github-request: Gets a request from github.
 * mu fix-eol: Changes end of lines to '\n' on all changed files.
+* mu auto-update: Automatically updates mu-repo
+  (using git -- must have been pulled from git as in the instructions).

 * mu dd:
      Creates a directory structure with working dir vs head and opens